 Another point often overlooked is how much gear you can carry and tow in your 4WD.
 You can get these details from Redbook by putting your make and model in, but you need to know your payload, towing capacity and vehicle weight.
 If you think your 4WD might be overweight (which is very easy to do), take it to a weighbridge and get it weighed.
 You want to be under the GVM, GCM (if towing) and have your weight loaded evenly.

 Unfortunately, this has been made into a very complicated subject.
 However, I’ve made it simple again.
 If you are towing, have a read of this: A simple towing guide to keep you legal.
-If you aren’t towing, check this out: What does your 4WD weigh?
+If you aren’t towing, you could still be in trouble; check this out What does your 4WD weigh?

 Check your tyre pressures are correct

 Tyre pressures are often adjusted on a 4WD, and you should check them regularly.
 Run the right pressures for the terrain you are driving on.
 Your tyre placard will give you some indication of what pressures should be run, as will your owners manual.
 Lower them accordingly as the terrain you are driving on changes.

 Brakes are pretty important, and ensuring you have plenty of meat left on your brake pads is a fairly simple job.
 For disk brakes, you can inspect them by removing a wheel, and looking in with a torch.
 If you have drum brakes, you need to remove the drum too, which again is easy (but do it safely), If you have a trip planned and the brake pads are low, get them renewed.

 Unless you are qualified, it pays to drop your new toy off to a trustworthy mechanic to get their opinion.
 A qualified inspection shouldn’t cost more than $200, but will give you the peace of mind that everything is as it should be.
 If you are maintaining your vehicle then maybe its going to be an irregular visit.
 If not though, make sure you follow the manufacturers service intervals!